jchavarri/dune-melange/README.md

 # dune-bs

-This is a development setup to explore and experiment around the integration of Dune with BuckleScript `bsc` compilation tool.
+This is a development setup to explore and experiment around the integration of Dune with [Melange](https://github.com/melange-re/melange/) `bsc` compilation tool.

 For more context, see: https://github.com/ocaml/dune/issues/140.